Facilities available at Roper Lake State Park.

 Five miles of trails in the park let you stretch your muscles and view the wildlife.

-The Mariah Mesa Nature Trail is .75 miles and has interruptive signage along the way.
+The Mariah Mesa Trail is .75 miles loop trail.
 The rest of the trails in the park are paths that connect the campgrounds and day-use areas together.

 Roper Lake has Largemouth bass, crappie, bluegill, sunfish, catfish, and Rainbow trout.
 The park has a boat ramp and a handicap accessible fishing dock.
 Gas motors are not allowed to be operated on the lake.
 Fishing is not allowed in the swimming area.